 The Arts Commission identifies its customers in multiple ways.
 Some customers are mandated.
-The act that created the Arts Commission in 1967 charges the agency to work on behalf of all citizens of the state.
-Some customers identify themselves to the agency, seeking funding or staff assistance in their efforts to deliver arts programming and education in their communities.
+Enabling legislation charges the agency to work on behalf of all citizens of the state.
+Some customers identify themselves to the agency, seeking assistance in their efforts to deliver arts programming and education in their communities.
 Other customers are strategically sought out by the Arts Commission as partners for their skills, resources or experience that could enhance the agency's ability to fulfill its mission.
-The requirements of each group are different, and the Arts Commission maintains contact with its customers through formal and informal interaction, surveys, research and tracking to monitor their changing needs and plan the best methods of satisfying them.
+The requirements of each group are different, and the Arts Commission maintains contact with its customers through formal and informal interaction, surveys, research and tracking to monitor their needs and plan the best methods of serving them.